pepkit/divvy/docs/configuration.md

 ## Configuration file priority lookup

 When `divvy` starts, it checks a few places for the `DIVCFG` file.
 First, the user may may specify a `DIVCFG` file when invoking `divvy` either from the command line or from within python.
 If the file is not provided, `divvy` will next look file in the `$DIVCFG` environment variable.
 If it cannot find one there, then it will load a default configuration file with a few basic compute packages.
-We recommend for most users, setting the `DIVCFG` environment variable is the most convenient use case.
+We recommend setting the `DIVCFG` environment variable as the most convenient use case.

+## Resources

+You may notice that the compute config file does not specify resources to request (like memory, CPUs, or time).
+Yet, these are required in order to submit a job to a cluster. **Resources are not handled by the divcfg file** because they not relative to a particular computing environment; instead they vary by pipeline and sample.
+As such, these items should be provided elsewhere.